The Fourth Chakra – Anahata (the unstruck sound)

 Yam (pronounced Yum)

-Meditation to Mend a Broken Heart:
+Meditation to Quiet the Heart:

 Bring the palms of the hands together at the centre of your chest.
 Raise your elbows until the arms are parallel to the floor.
 Raise your hands until the tips of your middle fingers are about level with your eyebrows.
 Close you eyes and let you breath settle.
 Focus on your breath, notice how if softens and slows.
 Continue for up to 11 minutes.
 Be sure to keep the elbows lifted – you want to keep a little pressure on the wrists.